Iadvd/RetrocomputingZXSpectrum/SpectranetTNFS/readme.md

 It should take two or three seconds only, please be patient.

-If you want to load a tape file .tap into your machine, we suggest to write the following lines (we have found for some reason this solution more stable that the direct use of the %tapein command):
+If you want to load a tape file .tap into your machine, we suggest to write the following lines (we have found for some reason this solution more stable than the direct use of the %tapein command):

 10%tapein"nameofthetapfile.tap" (enter)